kyflx/kyflx/README.md

 If you find any bugs or issues related to the bot please join the support server mentioned earlier in the README or submit an issue on the github repo which was also mentioned earlier in the readme.

-**P.S. please provide screenshots of the bugs and what you did before the error occured.**
+**P.S. please provide screenshots of the bugs and describe what you did before the error occured.**

 ## Author

-Made by the VorteKore Team &copy;
+VorteKore Team &copy; 2019 - 2020
 [Chaos_Phoe](https://liodimatt.me) &bull; [MeLike2D](https://melike2d.me)